 The Bottle ImpRussian Imperial Coffee Stout • 9.0% • Pro-Am Series No. 09

 The Bottle Imp is a strong, dark, roasty and rich creation.
-This rendition of a Russian Imperial Stout is also infused with a blend of Mexican and Ethiopian fair-trade organic coffee.
+This rendition of a Russian Imperial Stout is also infused with a blend of Nicaraguan and Guatemalan fair-trade organic coffee.
 Complex and contemplative, and with well-integrated alcohol warmth, The Bottle Imp is best served in a snifter, sipped slowly and savoured.

 History & Style

-The Russian Imperial Stout style is brewed to weigh in high on alcohol, with the roasted, malty character typical of a stout.
-The style was first brewed in England in the 18th century, and exported to Russia for the pleasure of Czarina Catherine II and her court.
+The Russian Imperial Stout is brewed to weigh in high on alcohol, with the roasted, malty character typical of a stout.
+These imperial stouts were first brewed in England in the 18th century, and exported to Russia for the pleasure of Czarina Catherine II and her court.